Multi-Tenant Deep Learning Services Providing

 What’s the limitations?

-• The second is low QoS satisfaction rate.
+tasks on a CPU platform have 1.8x latency.
+If we inspect the system performance counter including LLC miss rate, LLC access, we observe server shared resources contention. - The second is low QoS satisfaction rate.
 With the increase of QPS (Query Per Second), the satisfaction rate of the system drop significantly.
 Even if we apply fine-grained scheduling (schedule every layer/op of the network seperatly), the system with AMD Threadripper 3990X can only serve 50 queries with 99% satisfaction rate, while the theoritical performance of the CPU is far beyond this.